thosgood/this-weeks-finds/markdown/51-100/week057.md

 Chern-Simons theory.

 Now the maximum entropy of a system is proportional to the logarithm of the total number of states it can assume.
-So if the \`Bekenstein bound' holds, the dimension of the space of states of a system contained in a region with surface area A is proportional to exp(A/c) for some constant c (which should be about the Planck length squared).
+So if the 'Bekenstein bound' holds, the dimension of the space of states of a system contained in a region with surface area A is proportional to exp(A/c) for some constant c (which should be about the Planck length squared).
 Now the remarkable